amrohan/memora-backend/README.md

 ## 📜 License

-This project is licensed under the ISC License.
+This project is licensed under the MIT License.

----

-_Created by Rohan Salunkhe_